ea-tel/detel-book/README.md

 It should return the installed version of Ruby.

+On Windows, you can find an entry called "Start Command Prompt with Ruby" in your start menu after the installation.
+It makes sure that Ruby is accessible by that command prompt.
+If the default command prompt cannot find Ruby, you can keep using this special command prompt.

 __Step 3.__ Clone this DETEL book repository.
 If needed, use instructions of [how to clone a github repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 Remember the folder where the local version of the repository is stored on your machine.